Turmeric Me

 Ingredients in my Crazy Good Gluten-Free All-Purpose Flour Blend

 Sweet Rice Flour is not the same thing as White Rice Flour.
 The only similarity they have is that they are both made from rice, albeit totally different types of rice.
 You can NOT substitute, as sadly they are not interchangeable.
 Sweet Rice Flour is made from glutinous (sticky glue like texture- not made from gluten!) rice & white rice is made from long and short grain white rice.
 Some even call it an indispensable ingredient in your gluten free kitchen!
 I couldn’t agree more!
 Sweet Rice Flour mimics gluten in gluten breads by giving the dough it’s stretchy, pliable properties.
 Sweet rice flour is readily found in Asian supermarkets, it can be labelled ‘glutinous rice flour’ or ‘mochiko flour’.
 But be sure to check the label as they are not always certified gluten-free.
-I prefer to use flours like Bob’s Red Mill Sweet Rice Flour which you can find at many local grocery stores & organic markets like Blush Lane Organic Market here in Calgary where you can find my favourite brand by Blush Lane Organics.
+I prefer to make my own sweet rice flour!
+It is SO EASY!
+Give it a try with my easy videos!
+You can also find Bob’s Red Mill Sweet Rice Flour at many local grocery stores & organic markets like Blush Lane Organic Market here in Calgary where you can find my favourite brand by Blush Lane Organics.

 STARCHES